 Failure to Update Beneficiaries

-Another potential issue involves the failure to maintain updated beneficiary designations in estate planning documents.
+Another common estate planning mistake involves the failure to maintain updated beneficiary designations in estate planning documents.
 These designations should be updated routinely over time, as circumstances can change in a person’s life.
 Updating beneficiary information is an important step toward ensuring a person’s estate plan upholds their final wishes.

 Updating beneficiary information could help avoid unwanted consequences following a major life change.
 Some situations that call for reviewing beneficiary information include the birth or death of spouses or children.
 Divorces and marriages are other events that could require an update to beneficiary information.